Subodhan/GettingDataProject/codebook.md

-*Code Book for outputData.txt
+#Code Book for outputData.txt

-The file exlains the columns (variables) in the outputData.txt file
+The file explains the columns (variables) in the outputData.txt file

 ## Variables